 The vocational programs offered by NTC include: Welding, Automotive and Building Technology.

-Offenders who successfully complete a vocational course will receive a diploma for that skill.
+People in prison who successfully complete a vocational course will receive a diploma for that skill.
 Where available, national certification tests will be offered allowing students to obtain certification that is recognized by a national body.

 Northshore Community College Extension

 The College program is available to high school and GED graduates who score at 10.5 or higher on an A level TABE.
-Offenders work toward an associate degree in general studies with a concentration in business, paralegal, or religion.
+People in prison work toward an associate degree in general studies with a concentration in business, paralegal, or religion.
 To obtain the degree, students must complete 60 hours of credits.
 All classes are transferable to other Louisiana state institutions of higher learning.
 Upon release, students can continue their education at a community college or university.

 Philosophy and Goals